ReactiveBayes/Rocket.jl/docs/src/subjects/about.md

 ## Schedulers

-Subject (and some other observables) uses scheduler objects to schedule message delivery to their listeners.
+A Subject (and some other observables) uses scheduler objects to schedule message delivery to their listeners.

 ## Synchronous scheduler